soorajks2002/Backdrop-Swap/README.md

 ### Description:
 Backdrop-Swap is a versatile and user-friendly tool designed to enable seamless background replacement for images.
 This project offers an intuitive interface for users to replace the background of any image effortlessly.

-### Key Features:

-**1. Image Upload :** Users can upload two images - the target image (the one whose background they want to replace) and the new background image.

-**2. Background Removal :** The tool employs advanced image segmentation techniques to automatically extract the main subject or character from the target image and create a transparent background.

-**3. Resizing and Alignment :** The segmented image is resized to match the dimensions of the new background image, ensuring a perfect fit.

-**4. Superimposition :** The segmented image with the transparent background is then superimposed onto the new background image, seamlessly blending the two to create a cohesive final image.

 ### How It Works:

 **1. Image Selection :** Users select the target image and the new background image by uploading them through the user-friendly interface.